Ronnie Johncox

-Ronnie Johncox (born February 13, 1969, Jackson, Michigan), is a professional racecar driver with over two-hundred wins.
+Ronnie Johncox (born February 13, 1969, in Jackson, Michigan), is a professional racecar driver with over two-hundred wins.
 He is a former driver in the Indy Racing League.
-He raced in the 1999-2000 seasons with 8 career starts.
+He raced in the 1999-2000 seasons with eight career starts.

-His best career IRL finish was in eleventh position in his first contest, the Longhorn 500 at Texas Motor Speedway.
+Johncox's best career IRL finish was in eleventh position in his first contest, the Longhorn 500 at Texas Motor Speedway.
 In 2002–2003, he stepped down to the Indy Pro Series, where he raced ten times with one pole, three top-five finishes and eight top-tens.
 His last professional race was in the 2003 Freedom 100 at Indianapolis Motor Speedway.

 Johncox currently owns and operates Technique, Inc. which is a prototype metal stamping and laser cutting company based in Jackson, Michigan and Technique Engineered Chassis Components in Mooresville, NC that most notably produces "kits" to assemble the racing chassis of the NASCAR Car of Tomorrow.
 Many of the top teams in NASCAR use Technique Engineered Chassis Components.

 Johncox is a graduate of Michigan State University.